andrewjunyoung/mvl/docs/source/index.rst

 This module describes the various operators used by different 3 valued logic systems.
-There is lots of overlap between different systems of logic (particularly kleene and priest logic, and łukasiewicz logic).
+There is lots of overlap between different systems of logic (particularly kleene and priest logic, and lukasiewicz logic).
 Logic systems often define the same operators, sometimes under different names.
 In order to support reuse throughout the code base, this module was created as a common repository for logic operators used in various different 3 valued logic systems.